MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     >**Note**: Do not wait for the deployment to complete but instead proceed to the next exercise.
 The deployment might take about 15 minutes.
 You will use the virtual machine deployed in this task in the third exercise of this lab.

-> Result: After you completed this exercise, you have initiated deployment of an Azure VM that will host an Active Directory domain controller by using an Azure Resource Manager template
+> Result: After you completed this exercise, you have initiated deployment of an Azure VM that will host a Microsoft Entra ID domain controller by using an Azure Resource Manager template

-### Exercise 2: Create and configure an Azure Active Directory tenant
+### Exercise 2: Create and configure an Microsoft Entra tenant

 ### Estimated timing: 20 minutes

 In this exercise, you will complete the following tasks:

-- Task 1: Create an Azure Active Directory (AD) tenant
+- Task 1: Create a Microsoft Entra tenant
-- Task 2: Add a custom DNS name to the new Azure AD tenant
+- Task 2: Add a custom DNS name to the new Microsoft Entra tenant
-- Task 3: Create an Azure AD user with the Global Administrator role
+- Task 3: Create a Microsoft Entra ID user with the Global Administrator role

-#### Task 1: Create an Azure Active Directory (AD) tenant
+#### Task 1: Create a Microsoft Entra tenant

-In this task, you will create a new Azure AD tenant to use in this lab.
+In this task, you will create a new Microsoft Entra tenant to use in this lab.

-1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure Active Directory** and press the **Enter** key.
+1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Microsoft Entra ID** and press the **Enter** key.

 2. On the blade displaying **Overview** of your current Azure AD tenant, click **Manage tenants**, and then on the next screen, click **+ Create**.

-3. On the **Basics** tab of the **Create a tenant** blade, ensure that the option **Azure Active Directory** is selected and click **Next: Configuration >**.
+3. On the **Basics** tab of the **Create a tenant** blade, ensure that the option **Microsoft Entra ID** is selected and click **Next: Configuration >**.

 4. On the **Configuration** tab of the **Create a directory** blade, specify the following settings: